Possible ways to create a customer

 Tasks

-CSV Import
+CSV import

 Differences between an organization and a person

-Supported properties of a customer
+Supported features of a customer

 Payment terms

-Invoice address
+Billing address

 Communication language

-Attachments (documents) belonging to the customer
+Attachments (documents) from the customer

-Social tariffs applicable for a customer
+Social rates apply for a customer

 Relevant configuration